yuyehara/GEOG489/lectures/week12_WebMapping.md

 <img src="../labs/lab6_data/misc/arcgis21.png" width="200"><br>
 Open a new tab in your browswer, and type **http://localhost:8000** in the address bar, and then browse to the Geography website you've downloaded and click to open it.
 You will see the GEOG website.
 Now you have set up a HTTP server in your local computer and opened the GEOG website in the server.
 Next, we will replace the flipping photos with the web map.

 Go to the web map in ArcGIS online, click **Share -> Embed in Website**, click copy to copy the html script.
 Then browse to the website in Windows Explorer, right click on the html file and open it using **Notepad++**.
+You can download and unzip Notepad++ from [here](https://notepad-plus-plus.org/repository/7.x/7.3.3/npp.7.3.3.bin.zip).
 Replace the html script from Line 95 to 106 with the copied script.

 <img src="../labs/lab6_data/misc/arcgis20.png" width="600"><br>